Voters hope to get anticipated Santa Barbara election results in one click | NewsChannel 3-12

 Voters hope to get anticipated Santa Barbara election results in one click

-SANTA BARBARA, Calif. - Even though the turnout might be sluggish, the election results in Santa Barbara will be as fast as a click or two on your TV or portable device such as a phone or laptop.
+SANTA BARBARA, Calif. - Even though the turnout might be sluggish, the election results in Santa Barbara will be as fast as a click or two on your TV or portable electronic device.

 Some voters and other interested parties who want to see them in person can come downtown where they will be projected on a flat screen on the steps of the Santa Barbara City Hall.